tsgxcode/Code-Loisville-JS-Course/readme.txt

 Here is the basic start point for setting up a Firebase app. https://firebase.google.com/docs/web/setup?authuser=0

-NOTE: If you all ready have a Google acccount / Email you should be able signed into all of Google, including the Firebase site.
+NOTE:  You will need to signup for a free Google Firebase account  If you all ready have a Google acccount / Email you should be able signed into all of Google, including the Firebase site.

 Features I'd like to add to this project include:
 A field for the user to choose an email address to send a copy (text, JSON, CSV, etc)of the data stored to.